Spl0itable/nosflare/README.md

 ![Rate Limiting](images/rate-limit.jpeg)

+## Send It "Blaster"

+Attached in this repo is the `send-it.js` file which includes the code for the `wss://sendit.nosflare.com` relay that "blasts" your note to as many online relays as possible, using the nostr.watch API.

 ## Contributing

 Contributions to Nosflare are welcome!
 Please submit issues, feature requests, or pull requests through the project's GitHub repo.